The King Island scheelite mine has a long and distinguished history.

 Mining was undertaken solely by open cut methods until October 1972, when underground mining commenced at the Bold Head mine, located approximately 3 km north of the Dolphin open cut.
 In June 1973 underground mining commenced at Dolphin, and in October 1974 production ceased from the Dolphin open cut.

 By this time the company owned township of Grassy had become a thriving town, with a population of approximately 700 people.
-Facilities available included a picture theatre, tennis, basketball and badminton courts, a nine hole golf course, squash courts and an indoor heated swimming pool.
+Facilities available included a picture theatre, tennis, basketball and badminton courts, a nine-hole golf course, squash courts and an indoor heated swimming pool.
 The town was entirely dependent on the mine.

 Following a prolonged period of depressed prices in the 1980s, the King Island mine followed many western tungsten producers, and operations closed in 1990.
-The site was fully rehabilitated by North Mining (now part of Rio Tinto) who had acquired Peko-Wallsend, all processing facilities and much of the infrastructure was removed, the company owned town site was sold, and open cut was allowed to flood.
+The site was fully rehabilitated by North Mining (now part of Rio Tinto) who had acquired Peko-Wallsend, all processing facilities and much of the infrastructure was removed, the company owned town site was sold, and the open cut mine was allowed to flood.

 As the mine was always expected to eventually re-open, North Mining lodged mine drawings, geological plans, drill core and other information with Mineral Resources Tasmania to facilitate this.